DKlaper/AIDeleter/README.txt

     <Path>Path/to/dll/SimCMain.dll</Path>
 </Launch.Addon>

-When loading FSX afterwards for the first time you need to allow running this DLL by clicking on RUN.
+When loading FSX afterwards for the first time you need to allow running this DLL by clicking on RUN!

-If you want to build the project you need to have the FSX SDK installed and adapt the paths in the include directories and linker to point to your SimConnect installation.
+The source code is available at https://github.com/DKlaper/AIDeleter If you want to build the project you need to have the FSX SDK installed and adapt the paths in the include directories and linker to point to your SimConnect installation.

 ## Settings and Statistics

 When the DLL is loaded correctly you can load a flight.
-Then in the top bar menu under Add-Ons you will find AI-Deleter Settings.
+Then in the top bar menu under 'Add-Ons' you will find 'AI Deleter Settings'.
 Clicking on it will display the settings screen which also shows some statistics in the top bar.
 With the buttons you can change the settings, which will be saved immediately for future use.
 There are hard coded limits for each parameter.